manueleuribeb/Vibe-Codding/README.md

 Energia Forecast — monorepo with a FastAPI backend and Vite + React + TypeScript frontend.

+Built with Vibe Codding — this demo was assembled using the Vibe Codding scaffold and development workflow.

 Quick start

 - Backend: `cd backend` && `pip install -r requirements.txt` && `uvicorn backend.main:app --reload`